Choose Me

 Choose Me is a 1984 American romantic comedy-drama film written and directed by Alan Rudolph, starring Geneviève Bujold, Keith Carradine, and Lesley Ann Warren.
 Set in 1980s Los Angeles, the film follows the romantic lives of several characters in and around a dive bar, including its owner, Eve; Mickey, a drifter recently released from a psychiatric hospital; and Nancy, a French radio host of a romance advice show who has recently become Eve's roommate.

+Rudolph later said the film "in a vague way, is about lies, truth, persona, and isolation.
+I always felt LA was really about those things."

 Plot

 A man named Mickey is released from a mental hospital where his stories are perceived as lies.
 Looking for someone named Eve, he returns to Los Angeles.
-Mickey eventually arrives at a bar called "Eve".
+Mickey eventually arrives at a bar called Eve's Lounge.
 Its new owner is a former call girl also named Eve.
 According to her, she bought the bar after the old owner killed herself, "over some guy".
 Eve refuses to commit to any one man, thinking that she ruined too many marriages to have one of her own.
 That night, Eve rebuffs Mickey's advances and has sex with a bartender, while avoiding Zack, the wealthy married man she is having an affair with.

 That night, French radio talk show host Dr. Nancy Love dispenses relationship advice, despite the fact that she herself has been unable to maintain a successful relationship.
 She answers Eve's ad for a roommate to share her house and soon moves in.
 Concealing her identity, Nancy counsels Eve through her radio show.
 Meanwhile, Zack's wife Pearl secretly begins to haunt the bar hoping to catch him in flagrante.

 Mickey returns to the bar the next night when he cannot pay for a bus ticket home to Las Vegas.
 Pearl talks to Mickey, who reveals that he taught poetry, was a photographer and was a former soldier.
 Pearl offers to get him into a hot card game where he can obtain the money for a ticket home.
 Mickey eventually kisses Pearl and asks her to marry him.
 She calls Mickey crazy, invites him to drop by her place, and gives him Eve's address and phone number.
 At the game, Mickey wins big, earning the ire of Zack.
 Zack warns Mickey not to return, before going to meet Eve.
 She in turn sends Zack away, announcing that their affair is over.

 Mickey goes to Pearl's apartment to crash, and eventually begins taking pictures as she sleeps.
 Zack walks in and attacks Mickey, pulling a gun and taking back the money he lost.
 He slaps Pearl after Mickey runs out, assuming that they had sex.